 What is "Royal Bank Of Canada Email Virus"?

-There are many other spam campaigns that are being used to infect computers with one or another malicious program, such as "Unicredit Bank Email Virus", "I Made Transfer Into Your Bank Account" or "Verizon Email Virus".
-Most of the times these spam campaigns share the same purpose: to cause computer infections with trojan-type or other malicious programs such as the aforementioned TrickBot, Adwind, Pony, FormBook and so on.
-More or less, the purpose of these emails/computer infections is to generate revenue for cyber criminals who use/spread them.
+Most of these spam campaigns share the same purpose: to cause computer infections with trojan-type or other malicious programs such as TrickBot, Adwind, Pony, FormBook, and so on.
+The purpose of these emails/computer infections is to generate revenue for the cyber criminals who distribute them.

 How did "Royal Bank Of Canada Email Virus" infect my computer?